CUCyber/presentations/misc/physical.md

-## What is Physical Security?
+## What is physical security?

-> Physical Security is the security of systems in the physical world.
+> Physical security is the security of systems in the physical world.

 ## Why do we care?

-> Bad Physical Security can undermine perfect cyber security
+> Bad physical security can undermine perfect cyber security